Palm Oil and Orangutans

 Companies who are members of the RSPO are required to abide by RSPO principles and guidelines.
 In November 2007, the RSPO launched a certification system, establishing a definition and criteria for certified sustainable palm oil.

 We believe it is critical for consumers to support the RSPO's efforts, and show consumer preference for products made by RSPO members, and ultimately demand certified sustainable palm oil.

 How You Can Help Orangutans

 Avoid food or other products whose ingredients contain the words palm oil, palm kernel oil, vitamin A palmitate or any form of the word "palm."

-Use this shopping guide when you go to the store.
 Support companies that have joined the RSPO.

 Write to your favorite companies and restaurants.
 Ask them to use sustainable palm oil in their products and to join the RSPO if they haven't done so already.

 Promote better labeling.
 Encourage RSPO companies to label products with an "Orangutan Friendly" label, just like the "Dolphin Safe" tuna labeling.

 Use recycled paper products like paper towels, bathroom tissue, notebooks, stationary and printer paper.

 Ask for FSC (Forest Stewardship Council) certified wood and lumber products.